strawberry-graphql/strawberry/docs/types/private.md

 # Private Fields

-Private (external) fields can provide local context for later resulution.
+Private (external) fields can provide local context for later resolution.
 These fields will act as plain dataclass fields and not become attached to strawberry resolvers.